 The retail industry experiences a substantial turnover rate.
 In their productivity resources, eduMe shared that almost half of retailers report their biggest challenge over the course of the next year will be hiring and retaining quality staff.

-According to the Houston Chronicle, turnover translates to time and money spent on interviews and new employee training.
+According to the Chronicle, turnover translates to time and money spent on interviews and new employee training.
 In addition, those who have to focus time and energy on training new staff members continually cannot focus on their jobs.
 This may lead to more unhappy employees or even customers who aren’t satisfied with the service provided by staff members.

 Costs of Rekeying